 In this test, an alternative transform set is used for the explicit intra MTS for DIMD, TIMD, IntraTMP, MIP and EIP modes.
 In the method, 6 primary transform pair candidates are used in the alternative transform set for each of those modes.
 A flag is signalled in addition to the MTS transform index to indicate the best transform set.

-The MIP transform set is used as alternative transform set for the EIP mode, while the planar mdoe transform set is used as alternative transform set for the other modes.
+The MIP transform set is used as the alternative transform set for the EIP mode, while the planar mode transform set is used as the alternative transform set for other modes.

 As some transform pairs are redundant, the transform sets associated with the adjacent TU are used as the alternative transform set.